orgpt/Woocommerce-softland/README.md

 You also need to install [Caddy](https://caddyserver.com/docs/install#install), which acts as a reverse proxy.
 This allows us to call the Wordpress/WooCommerce API over SSL so that the same authentication method is used as production sites

-Furthermore, have a Frappe site available with ERPNext and WooCommerce Fusion pre-installed.
+Furthermore, have a Frappe site available with ERPNext and WooCommerce Softland pre-installed.

 #### Run unit and integration tests